 Nearly three decades later, concerned as well about orphaned children, members of the church's then-Reading Conference elected a board of trustees and set about raising funds to purchase land to establish "The Lutheran Orphans' Home in Berks County, Pennsylvania."
 Eventually, the institution would be known as The Lutheran Home at Topton.

 The home's first superintendent, the Rev. Uriah P. Heilman, on a summer morning in 1897, undertook the groundbreaking himself, digging up several wheelbarrow loads of dirt, making the excavation in the shape of a cross.

 And, just a little over a decade later, Lutherans came together in Baltimore to create an inner mission society focused on chaplaincy services and opening a home for young women traveling to the city for education or work.

-> Nor has the pivotal role generous donors play in helping to make possible those services to children and youths, families and individuals, and older adults.
+Nor has the pivotal role generous donors play in helping to make possible those services to children and youth, families and individuals and older adults.
 Each year, as the result of efficient operations, the legacy of donors past, and the generosity of donors present, Diakon provides approximately $1 million a month in benevolent care—making care possible to many who could not otherwise afford it.

-> Helping to assure Diakon can continue to provide such charitable care is the role of the Diakon Lutheran Fund Board of Directors.
-The board, composed of individuals with a range of financial, business, and organizational backgrounds, oversees a variety of funds—including permanently restricted endowment funds—whose purpose is to generate income for services to children and families.
+Helping to ensure Diakon can continue to provide such charitable care is the role of the Diakon Lutheran Fund.
+These funds—including permanently restricted endowment funds—generate income for services to children and families.

-> Only through growth of these funds, whose income supports so many programs, can Diakon continue to meet the growing needs of people throughout Pennsylvania, Maryland, and Delaware.
+Only through the growth of these funds, whose income supports so many programs, can Diakon continue to meet the growing needs of people throughout Pennsylvania and Maryland.